 Medanets solutions work mainly on Android devices.
 This year, our solutions can also be used on iOS devices.
 This will give our customers the opportunity of choosing from several device options.
 Currently, our solutions are most commonly used on Samsung J5, XCover 4 and Ascom Myco.

 The care staff has found the smart phone a pleasant tool since it is easy to carry along.
-Furthermore, a smart phone leaves the caregiver with one hand free to proceed with the caregiving.
+Furthermore, a smart phone leaves the nurse with one hand free to proceed with the nursing.
 We would be happy to tell you more about our experiences with mobile devices suitable for various purposes.